Settings and ConfigModel

 Underneath the hood, Bingqilin's ConfigModel is extending a Pydantic settings' BaseSettings object, so working with it should be familiar.
 However, there are several primary differences:

-• It has a fastapi field you can use to configure initialization behavior when creating your FastAPI app.
+fastapifield you can use to configure initialization behavior when creating your FastAPI app. - It has a

 Warning